naatula/artificial-invaders/README.md

   1. Copy all files you want to submit into the folder `challenge_n/submission`
   2. Commit & Push: the CI will do the rest

-Submissions will be evaluated, and scores will be published [here](http://robotuprising.fi/ai-scores)
+Submissions will be evaluated, and scores will be published [here](http://lab.robotuprising.fi:8080/scoreboard)
-    (this might take a couple days for some challenges)
+    (publishing can take a few days as some of the challenges need to be verified by hand)

 ## New Challenges

+The four pre-challenges will be released bi-weekly.
-New Challenges are released [every X days / schedule here].
-You'll be notified to the email address you used to [register/apply] to Artificial Invaders.
+You'll be notified of updates to the email address you used to register to Artificial Invaders.
-To automatically receive the new challenge files, you can setup [**Repository Mirroring**](https://about.gitlab.com/2016/12/01/how-to-keep-your-fork-up-to-date-with-its-origin/) on your **Fork of this repository**.
-Tip: set up development branches for each challenge, so you don't run into merge conflicts in the master branch.
+All of the challenges are open for submissions until 01.09.2019.
+The first three challenges are basic learning tasks and the last, 4th challenge is a full game simulation where you get to train against competing solutions created by opponent teams.